 ITINERARIES Matsushima, Akiu Onsen and Sendai Visit one of Japan's top three scenic spots, and a historic hot spring resort town

-Experience the glorious views that inspired poet Matsuo Basho to write the famous poem known throughout Tohoku, "Oku no Hosomichi" (Narrow Road to the Deep North) in 1694.
+Experience the glorious views that inspired poet Matsuo Basho to write the famous poem known throughout Tohoku, "Oku no Hosomichi" (Narrow Road to the Deep North).

 - The breathtaking beauty of pine-covered islands in Matsushima Bay